 - 1. Success means involving students.
 For example, they can participate in advocacy by sharing their own stories and organizing groups to address school administrators, school boards, or lawmakers. - 2.
 Success means all voices in the community are a part of each step of the process, which includes being culturally and linguistically sensitive and responsive to the unique needs of your students and your community.
 This means collaborating with the youth and families in your community, partnering with organizations with diverse expertise that are valued by your community, and providing services and resources in the appropriate languages for students and families. - 3.
-Successful implementation involves collabo- ration between schools and organizationssuch as Community Mental Health Centers, faith-based organizations, telehealth services, state agencies, and county agencies. - 4.
-Success means implementing school-based services in an effective and sustainable way that means using evidence-based practices (see What works? section) whenever possible and developing lasting ways of funding (see How can initiatives be funded? section for ideas). - 5.
-Success means engaging communities and tapping into other community organizations that already exist.
+Successful implementation involves collaboration between schools and organizations such as Community Mental Health Centers, faith-based organizations, telehealth services, state agencies, and county agencies. - 4.
+Success means implementing school-based services in an effective and sustainable way - that means using evidence-based practices (see What works? section) whenever possible and developing lasting ways of funding (see How can initiatives be funded? section for ideas). - 5.
+Success means engaging communities and Your first step should be to identify where the tapping into other community organizachange needs to happen.
+Often, the changes you tions that already exist. want to see are at a local level, in your school district, city, or county.
+School improvements that you are advocating for may require various policy or law changes at the local level.
+To drive policy change at a local level, you might start by: